timothy-huang/my_blog/_posts/2022-05-18-Consulting vs Product Management Interviews, or Why PM Interviews Are Hell.md

 - Market sizing / Estimation questions
 - Case questions

-Of these, the ones you're pretty much guaranteed to encounter are the behavioral and case questions.
+The ones you're pretty much guaranteed to encounter are the behavioral and case questions.
 Market sizing questions may be built into your case questions.

 PM interviews have the potential to include the following:
 - Behaviorals